Chocolate lovers are only just finding out the backstory behind Snickers' unusual name.

 Somebody else commented: “I was today years old when I found out the meaning behind the Snickers candy bar name.”

-Despite there being a ton of competition in the world of chocolate nowadays, Snickers continues to thrive and in 2010, its popularity hugely increased thanks to a now world-famous advertising campaign.
+Despite there being fierce competition in the chocolate world, Snickers continues to thrive, and in 2010, its popularity increased hugely thanks to a now-iconic advertising campaign.

-Several celebrities have since gone on to star in Snickers ads, including Elton John, Joan Collins and even Rowan Atkinson’s Mr. Bean.
+Since then, several celebrities have gone on to star in Snickers ads, including Elton John, Joan Collins, and even Rowan Atkinson’s Mr. Bean.

-Over the years, several Snickers products have been launched, including variant flavours such as peanut butter and white chocolate.
+Over the years, the brand has launched several spinoffs, including variant flavors such as peanut butter and white chocolate.